CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 !!! default "STAC"

     Many data providers provide a Spatio Temporal Asset Catalog (STAC) of their datasets.
-These catalogues help in finding available data based on time and location with the possibility for multiple additional filters, such as cloud cover and resolution.
-The [STAC Index](https://www.stacindex.org/) provides a nice overview of available catalogues from all over the world.
+These catalogs help in finding available data based on time and location with the possibility for multiple additional filters, such as cloud cover and resolution.
+The [STAC Index](https://www.stacindex.org/) provides a nice overview of available catalogs from all over the world.
 The STAC Index page also includes many resources for learning and utilizing STAC.
 Check out also CSC's [examples for utilizing STAC from Python](https://github.com/csc-training/geocomputing/blob/master/python/STAC).

 ### EO data at CSC

 Some Finnish EO datasets are available locally at CSC.
-A STAC cataloguefor all spatial data available at CSC is coming in 2023.
+A STAC catalog for all spatial data available at CSC is coming in 2023.

 * **Sentinel and Landsat mosaics** of Finland in Puhti.
 Accessing data in Puhti requires CSC user account with a project where Puhti service is enabled.
 All Puhti users have **read** access these datasets.
 You do not need to move the files: they can be used directly, unless you need to modify them, which requires you to make your own copy.
 * **Sentinel-2 L2A data** of Finland in Allas.
 These files are public, so anybody can download them, also from own computer or other services.